-Moreover, what can you do to correct the situation if it affects you?
+Also, what can you do to fix the situation if it affects you?
 This article outlines the reasons why an exchange will freeze your crypto funds.
 It also details how you can go about resolving the issue.
-Without much ado, let’s jump in then.
+So, without much ado, I think we should be able to jump in then.

 5 Reasons Why Your Crypto Exchange Froze Your Funds